baoduy/npm-restful-action-creator/README.md

     archive: (id: number) => CustomerApi.delete({pathParams: [id, 'Archive']}) };
 ```

+The **CustomerApi** have a full list of all actions mentioned above, However, they are just common methods and may cause confusing to the developer who uses this instance to call the API.

+Instead, I wrapped the instance and create the exposing of the list of actions available for each endpoint.

-With this helper library and just a few lines of codes, I can create all 11 actions accordingly to the Restful API above.
+As you see, with this helper library and just a few lines of codes, I can create all 11 actions accordingly to the Restful API above.

 ### 3. Benefits
 The benefits when putting all related API into a single module is: